cypress-io/cypress/cypress/v1.0/documentation/1-Commands/10-contains.md

 slug: contains
-excerpt: Get an element that contains text
+excerpt: Get a DOM element that contains specific text

-Get the element containing the text.
-Elements can contain *more* than the desired text and still match.
-Additionally, Cypress will prefer some elements over the deepest element found.
+Get the DOM element containing the text.
+DOM elements can contain *more* than the desired text and still match.
+Additionally, Cypress will prefer some DOM elements over the deepest element found.

 **Preference order:**